 How to improve the app store conversion rate?

-Improving CVR will directly increase the install rate of your game and, most importantly, optimize the cost of acquiring users.
-So what are the ways to achieve the app store conversion rate improvement?
+Improving CVR will directly increase the install rate and ROI of your game and, most importantly, optimize the cost of acquiring users if you will follow our step-by-step instructions.
+So what are the ways to achieve the app store conversion rate improvement snd achieve your goal?

 The major CVR improvements come from optimizing screenshots and previews of your game.
-However, our findings show that two and more videos may decrease the conversion rate, so you might want to check the hypothesis that you could perform better on the app stores with no videos whatsoever.
+However, our findings show that two and more videos may decrease the conversion rate checklist, so you might want to check the hypothesis that you could perform better on the app stores with no videos whatsoever.

 You can improve the conversion rate by adding the brand name to your game’s title on the App Store or Google Play.
 However, this might work for big brands in the first place.